openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

   path-option = ["./test/pro0", "./test/pro1"]
 ```

-The `path-option` is a string array structure, where each element represents the name of the path to be imported. `cjpm` will automatically import all Cangjie library packages under this path that comply with the rules.
-Compliance here refers to the format of the library name being `full package name`.
-For example, in the above example, `pro0.xoo.cjo` corresponds to the library name `libpro0.xoo.so` or `libpro0.xoo.a`.
-Packages whose library names do not meet this rule can only be imported via the `package-option`.
+The `path-option` is a string array structure, where each element represents the path name to be imported. `cjpm` will automatically import all Cangjie library packages under this path that comply with the rules.
+Compliance here refers to the library name format being a `complete package name`.
+For example, in the above example, `pro0.xoo.cjo` corresponds to a library name of `libpro0.xoo.so` or `libpro0.xoo.a`.
+Packages whose library names do not comply with this rule can only be imported via the `package-option`.

 Method 2: Import via `package-option`: